rioam2/react-redux-firestore-boilerplate/README.md

 ## Introduction

-This section gives a breif overview of the philosophy behind this boilerplate.
+This section gives a brief overview of the philosophy behind this boilerplate.

 #### Why Firebase?